Resist Fearing a Spouseless Future

 “Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own” (Matthew 6:34).

-“Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea, though its waters roar and foam and the mountains quake with their surging” (Psalm 46:2-3).
+“Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea, though its waters roar and foam and the mountains quake with their surging” (Psalms 46:2-3).

 Our faith walk should be one of hope and promise, not fear and trepidation.
 These aren’t simply religious platitudes; they’re part of God’s holy, inspired Gospel of Grace.